samreenkazmi/DAV_Project/README.md

 # DAV_Project
-in this project different analysis strategies are applied on Fog-Detection dataset
+In this project different analysis strategies are applied on Occupancy detection using PIR sensors